FINANCIAL AID

 $250

-Awarded to three full-time Indigenous students from a BC First Nation (non-status/self-identifying included).
-One award to a student attending Merritt, one attending Vancouver and one attending Community Education.
-Students must be enrolled in a minimum 60% course load in any program or field.
-Students must be in good academic standing (3.0 GPA, B average) and demonstrate financial need.
-Students are expected to submit an application and financial need statement.
-The deadline to apply is 4:30 PM, March 15.
-The Awards Adjudication Committee will determine the recipients.
+Awarded to Indigenous students from BC First Nations groups (non-status/self-identifying included), enrolled in minimum 60% course loads in any program or field.
+The students must be in good academic standing (3.0 GPA, B average) and demonstrate financial need.
+The students are expected to submit applications and financial need statements.

 Campus Living Centres Bursary